Skip to content

 How to Improve Emotional Intelligence for Students

-Because emotional intelligence is thought to be an important step in realizing one's true potential, it's vital that we develop EQ in our schools.
+Because emotional intelligence is thought to be an important step in realizing one's true potential, we must develop EQ in our schools.

 What is Emotional Intelligence?